Mateusz-Kolesnik/employees-data-analysis/README.md

     insights derived from the extracted data in an intuitive manner, aiding informed decision-making.

 # Queries used to obtain the information needed:
-1. List of departments with current managers
+1. List of departments with current managers<br>
 ![Query_1](images/Query_1.PNG)<br>

-2. Number of employees in each department
+2. Number of employees in each department<br>
 ![Query_2](images/Query_2.PNG)<br>

 3. Number of male and female employees hired in years 1985-2002